Required Abilities & Skills (ND)

 Credit by Examination

-Applicants may submit AP, IB and CLEP scores for prerequisite consideration for math, psychology and physics.
+Applicants may submit AP, IB and CLEP scores for prerequisite consideration for math and psychology, and AP or IB scores for physics.
 Students who have had prior AP or IB coursework in chemistry and biology may submit AP or IB scores for biology or chemistry exams.
 Students must submit the original score received directly from the testing center.
 Decisions regarding credit are assessed on a case-by-case basis.
 The admissions committee reviews test scores within the context of an applicant's academic history.
 All equivalency decisions made by the admissions committee are final.

 Courses that Meet Prerequisite Requirements (ND)

 The following guides list acceptable courses that meet our prerequisite requirements for the Doctor of Naturopathic Medicine program.
-This list is updated annually in the fall; however, these courses are subject to change.
-If you have any questions about a specific course, please contact an admissions advisor by calling (425) 602-3330.
+This list is updated annually in the summer; however, these courses are subject to change.
+If you have questions about a specific course, please contact an admissions advisor by calling (425) 602-3332.